VerticalFarmIB3/VerticalFarmIB3.github.io/inhoud/modulariteit/index.md

 ---

-The vertical farm is set up in differenet levels.
-These are however modular and can simply be switched by sliding out an entire frame out of a slot.
-The cables might need to be readjusted however.
-A conveniant way to increase modularity further could be by working with banaplugs making every level hot pluggable.
+The vertical farm is set up in different levels.
+These are, however, modular and can simply be switched by sliding an entire frame out of a slot.
+The cables might need to be readjusted, however.
+A convenient way to increase modularity further could be by working with banana plugs, making every level hot-pluggable.